dotnet/docs/docs/framework/wcf/samples/use-close-abort-release-wcf-client-resources.md

 ---
-title: "Avoiding Problems with the Using Statement" ms.date: "03/30/2017" ms.assetid: aff82a8d-933d-4bdc-b0c2-c2f7527204fb
+title: "Use Close and Abort to release WCF client resources"
+description: "Dispose can fail and throw exceptions when the network fails.
+That can cause unwanted behavior.
+Instead, use Close and Abort to release client resources when the network has failed." ms.date: "11/12/2018" ms.assetid: aff82a8d-933d-4bdc-b0c2-c2f7527204fb
 ---
-# Avoiding Problems with the Using Statement
+# Close and Abort release resources safely when network connections have dropped
-This sample demonstrates how you should not use the C# "using" statement to automatically clean up resources when using a typed client.
+This sample demonstrates using the `Close` and `Abort` methods to clean up resources when using a typed client.
+The `using` statement causes exceptions when the network connection is not robust.
 This sample is based on the [Getting Started](../../../../docs/framework/wcf/samples/getting-started-sample.md) that implements a calculator service.
 In this sample, the client is a console application (.exe) and the service is hosted by Internet Information Services (IIS).

 > [!NOTE]
 >  The setup procedure and build instructions for this sample are located at the end of this topic.